abibabe0206/TAAWeekendProject/README.md

 This will automatically install all necessary libraries.
 A [proxy.conf.json](weekend-project-front/proxy.conf.json) was added to the frontend section for easy running of the application.

-To run the application after cloning do :
+To run the frontend section of the application after cloning do :
 ```bash
 npm start
 ```